Mumbai–Ahmedabad high-speed rail corridor: Ahmedabad Terminal

 The Sabarmati station will serve as the high-speed rail terminal in Ahmedabad.
 A new high speed rail terminal will be built on the eastern side of the station above the existing platforms 10, 11 and 12.
 The Ahmedabad Metro will connect the HSR at Ahmedabad Junction (Kalupur station).

 Extensions

 Delhi–Ahmedabad HSR

-The Delhi-Ahmedabad High-Speed Rail corridor (DAHSR) and the Mumbai–Ahmedabad high-speed rail corridor (MAHSR) will together form the Delhi-Mumbai high-speed rail corridor (DMHSR).
+The Delhi-Ahmedabad High-Speed Rail Corridor (DAHSR) and the Mumbai–Ahmedabad High-speed Rail Corridor (MAHSR) will together form the Delhi-Mumbai High-speed Rail Corridor (DMHSR).

-DAHSR, which will be 886 km long, will pass through Delhi, Haryana (78.22 km), Rajasthan and Gujarat will be travelled within 3-4 hours, with a maximum speed of 350 km/h and an average speed of 250 km/h.
-It will start from Dwarka Sector 21 in Delhi, run along the Dwarka Expressway till Gurugram, with its stop at Manesar, then along the Gurugram-Jaipur rail line to Rewari, and then along NH-48 to Jaipur till Sabarmati (the last stop of MAHSR).
+DAHSR, which will be 886 km long, will pass through Delhi, Haryana (78.22 km), Rajasthan and Gujarat will be travelled within 3–4 hours, with a maximum speed of 350 km/h and an average speed of 250 km/h.
+It will start from Dwarka Sector 21 in Delhi, run along the Dwarka Expressway to Gurugram, with its stop at Manesar, then along the Gurugram-Jaipur rail line to Rewari, and then along NH-48 to Jaipur to Sabarmati (the last stop of MAHSR).